ElAbdelali/HowToProgramEarlyObjects/README.md

 Will update the README with which chapter problems I've completed as I complete them.

 Chapter 03:
+3.11 (Modified Account Class)
+	Modify class Account (Fig. 3.8) to provide a method called with- draw that withdraws money from an Account.
+Ensure that the withdrawal amount does not 	exceed the Account’s balance.
+If it does, the balance should be left unchanged and the method should print a message indicating "Withdrawal amount 		exceeded account balance."
+Modify class AccountTest (Fig. 3.9) to test method withdraw.

 3.12 (Class PetrolPurchase)
     Create a class called PetrolPurchase to represent information about the petrol you purchase.
 The class should include five pieces of information in the form of